syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Getting-Started.md

 documentation: ug
 ---

-# Getting Started Xamarin Forms SegmentedControl (SfSegmentedControl)
+# Getting Started Xamarin.Forms SegmentedControl (SfSegmentedControl)

 This section provides an overview for working with the segmented control for Xamarin.Forms.
 Walk through the entire process of creating a real-world application with the SfSegmentedControl.